ietf-wg-cellar/matroska-specification/notes.md

  For example,
- a pillar-boxed video that stores a 1440x1080 visual image within the center of a padded 1920x1080 encoded image may set both `PixelCropLeft` and `PixelCropRight` to "240", so that a `Matroska Player` should crop off 240 columns of pixels from the left and right of the encoded image to present the image with the pillar-boxes hidden.
+ a pillar-boxed video that stores a 1440x1080 visual image within the center of a padded 1920x1080 encoded image may set both `PixelCropLeft` and `PixelCropRight` to "240", so a `Matroska Player` should crop off 240 columns of pixels from the left and right of the encoded image to present the image with the pillar-boxes hidden.

 Cropping has to be performed before resizing and the display dimensions given by